 Applicants must seek and obtain agreement of a BABS academic to be their supervisor prior to applying; this is a key requirement to gain acceptance.
-View the BABS HDR Information Handbook for supervisors and research areas.
+View the BABS HDR Information Booklet for supervisors and research areas.
 Identifying and negotiating with prospective supervisors is key to gaining admission, and you will need to align your topic of interest with the research area of one of our School’s academics.

 Applicants must provide evidence that their English language ability meets the minimum requirements for admission: English language requirements.